GabeCordo/cluster-tools/cmd/flock/controllers/readme.md

 Invoke the POPS process.

 ### statistics
-View a list of statistics created by the PipelineOps process that exist in the local file system.
+View a list of statistics created by the flock process that exist in the local file system.